themindfulbit/td/_content/1-episodes/2014-07-16-077-learning-vim-with-potatowire.md

 #### Vim - Everything Improved

 Now, those of you familiar with Vim know that it isn't very easy to switch to without significant forethought.
 For starters, it is ugly right out of the box.
 Really ugly.
-Second of all, once you try to type something into the ugly window, say, "hello world," you will actually see this:
+Second of all, once you try to type something into the ugly window, say, `hello world` you will actually see this:

 {{ theme:partial src="image" show="{{ number }}" title="Windows version, so even uglier" file="vim-1st.jpg" }}